slerman12/UnifiedML2old/README.md

 python Run.py
 ```

-The default agent and task are DQN and Pong respectively:
+The default agent and task are DQN and Pong respectively

 ```Agent=Agents.DQNAgent```
 ```task=atari/pong```